 Ellen Snortland tells us both in her book and in the documentary that “women and girls have a right to set boundaries – emotionally, verbally, and, if push comes to shove, physically.
 Teaching them that fact is one missing key to empowering females to stop personal violence.”

-Women, I promise you this documentary will change how you view personal safety, and men, it will change your perspective on how you think about women’s safety.
+Women, I promise you Beauty Bites Beast (2015) will change how you view personal safety, and men, it will change your perspective on how you think about women’s safety.
 Remember, “men are not the enemy, violence is the enemy” and the bad guy is not looking for a fight, he is looking for an easy target.
 “Beauty Bites Beast” is about helping women worldwide to become hard targets.

-Don’t miss this documentary, it will not only profoundly change you, but it will profoundly change the world when it comes to women and their right to be safe!
+Don’t miss Beauty Bites Beast (2015), it will not only profoundly change you, but it will profoundly change the world when it comes to women and their right to be safe!

 BTW this film is so profound that Ellen and her team have been invited to show the documentary to up to 300 young women who are scholars and researchers in culture at the Conference Consciousness-Raising of Pakistani Women on Contemporary Academic and Social Issues, to be held in Pakistan on December 7-9, 2016.
 Please support their Beauty Bites Beast IndieGoGo Campaign.
 This is how the world gets changed!!!